Piyush Marmat

 The result of an experiment may have several measurements and it becomes naturally crucial to describe the quality of a measurement.
 To quantify the quality of any measurement we must report both the best estimate and the uncertainty about it.

 Precision is the degree of agreement or consistency (reproducibility) among multiple measurements of the same property.
-Lack of precision is termed as Uncertainty and numerically it is the degree of the spread of values we measured for a given property.
+Lack of precision is termed as uncertainty and numerically it is the degree of the spread of values we measured for a given property.
 More is the precision less is the uncertainty and vice versa.

 An instrument measures a property numerically.
 Let’s say it shows 010.1040.
 Since here the 0 (left to 1 before decimal) is not a significant digit, we safely re-write it to be 10.1040.
 Why are we keeping the rightmost 0?
 Because it is significant.
 It is obvious that non-zero digits are significant but the significance of zeros between nonzero digits and trailing zeros have a little more for us to understand.
 These zeros are telling us that there is 0 contribution of that particular digit place (power of 10) and having such shows the finest possible measurement that can be made with that instrument, often called the least count which also serves as a measure of precision for the instrument.
-For the above example, the least count is 0.0001 because the measurement is possible upto the fourth decimal place.
+For the above example, the least count is 0.0001 because the measurement is possible up to the fourth decimal place.

-How exactly digits and precision are related?
 In general, n number of digits can represent 10^n distinct values.
 Hence adding an extra digit will enable us to represent ten times more than the previous.
 Consider that I measure something to be 2.01 and then later as 2.02 then I am uncertain about the digit at the third decimal place.
-Having least count improved from 0.01 to 0.001, I have an extra digit that can represent 10 values in the range between 2.01 and 2.02.
+Having the least count improved from 0.01 to 0.001, I have an extra digit that can represent 10 values in the range between 2.01 and 2.02.
 This makes my precision to increase 10 folds.
-Adding one more digit, will improve least count to 0.0001 and now I can represent 100 values in the same range which again 10 folds the precision.
+Adding one more digit, will improve the least count to 0.0001 and now I can represent 100 values in the same range which again 10 folds the precision.
 As a rule, we can infer that in base m number system, adding an extra m-bit, increases the precision m-folds.

 This is very interesting in the case of computers, where having one extra bit to represent numbers, increases precision by two times.
 So extra 1 Byte (8 bits) increases precision by 2^8=256 times.
-Landauer found that you need a minimum amount of energy to cause thermal fluctuations somewhere in the electronic circuits to destroy atleast one bit of information and as we discussed above it will lead to loss of precision by half.
+Landauer found that you need a minimum amount of energy to cause thermal fluctuations somewhere in the electronic circuits to destroy at least one bit of information and as we discussed above it will lead to loss of precision by half.

 Accuracy is the closeness of agreement between a measured value and a true or accepted value (precise results that most experiments have consistently given).
 Measurement error is the amount of inaccuracy and is defined as the difference between the measured value and the ‘true value’ of the thing being measured.
 Hence a measurement is only meaningful when we have enough knowledge of the errors and uncertainty involved.
 It is possible that people use the words “error” and “uncertainty” interchangeably but error values can be any real number (since it is a difference between two real numbers) and uncertainty is always a non-negative real number since it is a spread.